 - As per RBI, 87% of the transactions in India are cash transactions

-- As per RBI report, debit cards at ATMs account for 88% and 94% (by volume and value respectively) of the debit card transactions and 12% and 6% account for POS transactions.
+- As per the RBI report, debit cards at ATMs account for 88% and 94% (by volume and value respectively) of the debit card transactions, and 12% and 6% account for POS transactions.

-- ATMs and POS machines are concentrated in urban area
+- ATMs and POS machines are concentrated in an urban area

 - Penetration in non-urban areas is very poor add to this, the connectivity issues

 - Even if the POS machines are installed, low-value transactions are discouraged by the merchants